Computing Volumes of Adjacency Polytopes via Draconian Sequences: Draconian recurrences

-The subdivision recurrence does not necessarily hold if we allow both endpoints of $e$ to have degree larger than $2$ in $G$.
+Computational evidence suggests that the subdivision recurrence holds even without the condition that the neighbors of $u$ are neighbors of each other.
+Indeed, Kohl~\cite{kohl} has verified that the recurrence holds for all graphs under this more relaxed condition having at most nine vertices.
+However, the subdivision recurrence does not necessarily hold if we allow both endpoints of $e$ to have degree larger than $2$ in $G$.
 For example, if $G = K_1 \vee P_3$, where $P_3$ is the path on three vertices, and $e$ is the edge of $G$ whose endpoints each have degree $3$ in $G$, then one may show that $\NVol(\APQ_{G \col e}) = 50$ whereas

+One important class of $2$-connected graphs that the subdivision recurrence does not directly cover is the class of cycles.
+The conclusion of the subdivision recurrence holds, but to prove so requires a modified proof.